 A: Qualification criteria are described here.

 Q: Do students need to come with a parent?
-What about students who are 18 years old by the time IGC starts?

 Q: Is there a maximum number of students who can represent a country or compete?